-The Lab's long-term research goals are to understand how photosynthetic energy conversion works, how it is regulated, and how it might be improved to help meet the world’s needs for food, fuel, and carbon sequestration to fight climate change.
+The lab’s long-term research goals are to understand how photosynthetic energy conversion works, how it is regulated, and how it might be improved to help meet the world’s needs for food, fuel, and carbon sequestration to fight climate change.

 Current lab members use a wide array of experimental organisms and interdisciplinary approaches to (1) investigate fundamental questions about the regulation of photosynthesis, (2) elucidate molecular mechanisms underlying the operation of the oceanic biological carbon pump, and (3) apply this fundamental knowledge to increase photosynthetic efficiency and carbon sequestration by plants and algae.

 We maintain a friendly and interactive lab that values scientific excellence, diversity, creativity, open access, and interdisciplinary collaboration.

 - Armen is staying in the lab as a Ph.D. student!First-year PMB graduate student and former Niyogi lab tech Armen Kelikian has decided to stay in the lab for his thesis research.
 Woot!

 - A proposed function for the red body of Nannochloropsis in the formation of the recalcitrant cell wall polymer, algaenanFormer Ph.D. student Chris Gee’s manuscript on the super-interesting cell biology of algaenan is up on bioRxiv.

 - NTRC regulates CP12 to activate Calvin–Benson cycle during cold acclimationFormer postdocs José García-Cerdán and Rachel Dent contributed to this PNAS paper showing a function of NTRC in regulation of CP12.